JanMiksovsky/blog/drafts/Comparing approaches.md

 what does getStaticPaths do?

 ## What do SSG frameworks provide?

+All these SSGs are trying to define a way to map a tree of content onto a different tree of content

 Much of the value is confidence: someone has figured out the problem for you